splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-communicating-syntax/2-put-together.md

 WriteLine($" Area of a circle with radius 3 = {PI * 3 * 3}");
 ```

 We could do the same thing in other languages.
 To do this we would need to know the syntax for a method call, constant declaration, and which method to call to output something to standard output.

-For example, the following shows the same program written in **Python**.
+For example, the following shows the same program written in Python.

 ```python
 # Create PI constant = 3.1415